 Borzoi

-These large sized dogs are impressively beautiful, affectionate family dogs.
+Borzois are impressively beautiful, affectionate large-sized family dogs.
 Speedy and with an excellent sense of sight, they have a keen instinct to chase small animals.
+Gentle, friendly, calm and agreeable, at home they are happy to lounge around and relax.
+They become quite attached to their owners, follow them around and love to curl up with them on the couch.

 Recommended forFamilies